OTI Festival 1998: Final

 The final was held on Saturday 14 November 1998, beginning at 19:00 CST (01:00+1 UTC).
 The opening act featured the song "Bienvenidos", written for the occasion by Álvaro Esquivel, and a medley of well-known songs titled "Suite iberoamericana", both performed by Ricardo Padilla and the members of the backing choir; and a three-minute documentary film about the natural beauty of Costa Rica directed by Édgar Silva.
 The show featured guest performances by Marta Sánchez, Rubén Blades, Cristian Castro, Mercurio, Pimpinela, Soraya, and Emmanuel.

-The winner was the song "Fin de siglo, éste es el tiempo de inflamarse, deprimirse o transformarse" performed by Florcita Motuda representing Chile; with "Sin amor" by Alicia Vignola representing Argentina placing second; and "Quem espera, desespera" by Beto representing Portugal placing third.
-There was a statuette desinged by Miguel Ortuño for the winner.
+The winner was the song "Fin de siglo, éste es el tiempo de inflamarse, deprimirse o transformarse", written and performed by Raúl Alarcón Rojas under his stage name Florcita Motuda representing Chile; with "Sin amor", written by Bibi Albert and Héctor Dengis, and performed by Alicia Vignola representing Argentina, placing second; and "Quem espera, desespera", written by António Avelar de Pinho and José Marinho, and performed by Beto representing Portugal, placing third.
+There was a statuette designed by Miguel Ortuño for the winner.
 The first prize was delivered by Astrid Fischel Volio and Miguel Alemán, president of OTI.
 The first prize was endowed with a monetary amount of US$30,000, the second prize of US$20,000, and the third prize of US$10,000.
 The festival ended with a reprise of the winning entry.